- About Me

 I hope you are settled and enjoying your new home.
 If you remember we chatted briefly about Residential Homestead Exemption.
 I have provided links below to the forms required for your county.

 To better understand the Homestead Exemption please read section Residential Homestead Exemption.
-You will find complete explanations on the forms second page.
+You will find complete explanations, including legislative change and requirements.

 "Disregard notices sent to you by companies offering to file this exemption for you".